Structured Streaming

 Composite types

-To process composite data types using streaming, enable the parsing_type_v3 and write_type_v3 options, same as for batch jobs.
+To process composite data types with streaming, you must enable the parsing_type_v3 and write_type_v3 options, just as for batch jobs.

 Listing 6 — Processing composite types in Structured Streaming